Jordloop/Project-Pizza/README.md

 ## Specs

 User selects pizza size and toppings and a price is returned.
 Input: User selects "personal" size and 3 toppings.
-Output: $6.
+Output: $8.

+## Getting Started

+* Clone project from Github repository.
+* Open index.html from top level of directory using any modern browser.

+## Build With:

+* HTML/CSS/Bootstrap.
+* JavaScript, jQuery.

+# Author

+* Jordan Loop